vaetas/blake/docs/content/docs/search.md

+---
-# Search
+title: Search
+date: 2021-03-21
+template: page.html
+---

 Blake allows generating a JSON page index for static site search.
-There is currently no client-side implementation.
+There is currently no client-side implementation, and you must do it yourself.

 ## Enable